 TA10 Fittings and Fixtures Form Explained

-The TA10 Fittings and Fixtures Form (or the Fittings and Contents Form) will clearly outline what is and is not included in the property sale.
-The seller will be required by law to complete this form to stipulate exactly what fixtures and fittings will be included in the contract.
-It should clearly explain what will be included in the property price but also what the seller is willing to leave but won’t include in the price.
+The TA10 Fittings and Fixtures Form will clearly outline what is and is not included in the property sale - it is also known as the Fittings and Contents Form.
+The seller will be required by law to complete this form to explain exactly what fixtures and fittings will be included in the contract.
+It should state what will be included in the property price but also what the seller is willing to leave but won’t include in the price.

-The TA10 Form must be completed by the seller with the help of their conveyancing solicitor.
+The TA10 Form is a mandatory document that must be completed by the seller with the help of their conveyancing solicitor.
 It’s highly recommended to ensure the list is clear, concise and easy to understand to help avoid any potential problems.
-The seller must also complete the TA6 Property Information Form and the TA7 Leasehold Information Form if the property is leasehold.

 What Are Fixtures and Fittings?